dhope-scottlogic/blog/_posts/2024-02-19-message_types.md

 There's lots of data flying around varying from real time pricing data to instructions to execute trades.
 I've coloured the data entities according to their types and we see there's a few different patterns like events and state which we'll discuss in a moment.

  The data bus isn't shown in the diagram because the discussion in this blog is relatively independent of which you pick.
-You might imagine, for example, that those with "event" in the title like Azure Eventgrid and AWS Eventbridge are only for events but the reality is that most data buses support payloads of 256kB or more meaning you can be flexible in what you send.
+You might imagine, for example, that those with "event" in the title like Azure Eventgrid and AWS Eventbridge are only for events but the reality is that most data buses support payloads of 256kB or more meaning you can be flexible in what you send in any technology.

 ## Terminology and types of data